The Foundation for a Meaningful Life

 Throughout the year, biological concepts and unifying themes come to life as pressing real-world issues are brought into the classroom, such as genetic engineering, stem cell technology, climate change, intelligent design, and science denialism.
 Students learn to observe the world from a scientific perspective, using scientific methodology to produce reliable data.
 As they study biochemistry, students learn why organismal structure and function is essential to understanding organismal survival.
 Cell biology introduces students to the cell as the basic unit of life, and investigations focus on how cell structure enables life processes to occur.
 Students also study genetics and evolutionary biology, focusing on the mechanisms of inheritance, the process of evolution, and the unity and diversity of life on Earth.
 Students investigate organismal diversity and how interconnected systems work together to sustain life.
 To finish the year, students delve into ecology, exploring organismal interactions with the physical environment around Fay.

 During the winter term, ninth grade biology students design their own course of study for the term.
-They work in small groups or alone to plan, iterate, and execute a scientific research project while learning valuable research and project management skills along the way Connections with people in the “field” include scientists, doctors, and designers.
+They work in small groups or alone to plan, iterate, and execute a scientific research project while learning valuable research and project management skills along the way.
+Connections with people in the “field” include scientists, doctors, and designers.

 • World Languages